Resilient Leadership: Thriving In Turbulent Times

 Suppression of Genuine Emotions

-One of the risks associated with an overly resilient approach is the suppression of genuine emotions.
+One risk associated with an overly resilient approach is the suppression of genuine emotions.
 When individuals feel pressured to maintain a perpetually positive facade, they may bury their real feelings, leading to emotional suppression and, eventually, burnout.
 In the workplace, this can manifest as a reluctance to admit stress, anxiety, or dissatisfaction, which prevents problems from being addressed effectively.

 Lack of Problem Acknowledgment

-Toxic positivity can result in a failure to acknowledge critical problems or issues.
+Toxic positivity can fail to acknowledge critical problems or issues.
 When leaders and team members focus solely on maintaining a positive outlook, they may dismiss or downplay legitimate concerns, believing that acknowledging problems will undermine resilience.
 This avoidance of reality can hinder effective problem-solving and lead to unresolved issues festering beneath the surface.

 Inauthenticity and Disconnection

 In environments where toxic positivity prevails, individuals may feel compelled to present an inauthentic version of themselves.
 They hide their struggles and vulnerabilities, creating a facade of perfection.
 This inauthenticity can erode trust within teams and organisations, as colleagues may sense the disconnect between the projected positivity and the underlying reality.
-Building genuine relationships and fostering trust becomes difficult when authenticity is sacrificed for the sake of appearing resilient.
+Building genuine relationships and fostering trust becomes difficult when authenticity is sacrificed to appear resilient.

 Missed Opportunities for Growth